 Even a cursory review of GMAT data at business schools shows that it is quite difficult to get accepted without upper-percentile scores.
 Elite GMAT performance, however, is both attainable and well worth the expense.
 Manhattan Review's GMAT students have been accepted to top business schools such as Wharton, Harvard, Stanford, UC Berkeley, the University of Chicago, Dartmouth, Columbia, Duke, Georgetown, and MIT.
 Students at these business schools can look forward to lucrative employment after graduation.
 At Harvard Business School, for example, 94% of graduates receive job offers within three months, with median starting salaries of $130,000 (65% of these students also receive average singing bonuses of $25,000, and 19% receive other types of guaranteed compensation at a median level of $26,000).
 Manhattan Review clients have been hired by a number of Fortune 500 companies, including Berkshire Hathaway, Prudential Financial, JP Morgan Chase, and Microsoft, and we also have former students now working for Lausanne firms such as CGN, Edipresse, and Tetra Laval.
 Manhattan Review's GMAT prep services in Lausanne have paid dividends for our students, and we hope to also help you become a successful business student and business professional.

 GMAT Private Tutoring

-- Nitin (This student took our New York GMAT weekend course)
+- Christoph (This student took our Zurich GMAT weekend course)